Zapier

 7. If the Zap should never run again, disconnect the Mailrith account from Zapier or revoke the Zapier app connection in Mailrith.

 If a Zap starts from a Mailrith event and stops working, reconnect the Mailrith account in Zapier.
-This gives Zapier a fresh connection and lets it recreate the event subscription.
+Reconnecting gives Zapier a fresh connection and lets Zapier recreate the event subscription.

 ## Related Guides

 - [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md): API keys and authorized apps control how outside systems access a workspace.
-This guide explains when to use each one, how to create credentials safely, and when to revoke access.
+This guide explains when to use each credential type, how to create credentials safely, and when to revoke access.

-- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith — combine email capture, custom field inputs, and tag assignment in one builder, then embed the result on any website with a single code snippet.
+- [Forms](https://mailrith.com/docs/forms.md): Forms collect subscribers directly into Mailrith.
+Combine email capture, custom field inputs, and tag assignment in one builder.
+Then embed the form on any website with a single code snippet.

-- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signup, registration, waitlists, downloads, or announcements.
+- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signups, registrations, waitlists, downloads, or announcements.
 This guide covers page creation, block editing, styling, form capture, sharing, and reporting.